 By utilizing machine learning, many security vendors are using this technology to lower MTTD and MTTR for their clients.
 Since Amazon is no different, they have also created their own offering that utilizes machine learning with third-party intelligence to help customers using Amazon Web Services (AWS).

-Within the console, it really only takes a few clicks for this offering to start looking for anomalies and threats within your AWS instances and networks.
+Within the console, it really only takes a few clicks for this threat intelligence offering to start looking for anomalies within your AWS instances and networks.
 Turning on Amazon GuardDuty will start the analysis of the logs generated within AWS and begin the hunt for threats.
 This is done via machine learning and by injecting third-party intelligence -- mainly from CrowdStrike and Proofpoint -- to help train the system and give it more context to recognize malicious traffic.

 Having this knowledge assists with the MTTD, but by using automation that's built into the cloud, the MTTR is also reduced; organizations can set up Lambda functions to initiate from GuardDuty events.
 When this occurs, you can automate responses to events, respond to detected events and send alerts as the response is taking place.
 If an account is being used maliciously to infiltrate data, then your automation can set up a filtering rule to block the IP from sending outbound on your network.

 Amazon GuardDuty is different than competitors in the behavioral space because there is no hardware or software that needs to be installed.
 Many of these competitors require a tap of the network traffic and additional architecture changes to acquire data.
 Since these systems are already living within the AWS ecosystem, there is no install needed, nor do you have to make network changes to get data -- it's a simple and quick method to see what's occurring within your AWS traffic.